Switching providers and consolidating pensions

 Taking your pension early may also affect the level of state benefits to which you’re entitled, further reducing the appeal of unlocking.

-Go further: Income options for your pension under the 2015 rules - your retirement options analysed
+Go further: Overview of options for cashing in your pension - your retirement options analysed

 What difference will it make to my retirement income?